Contact Us | Search

 Conference Circular: “Continental Collision Zone Volcanism and Associated Hazards,” Yerevan, September 2023

-Armenia is a landlocked country in the South Caucasus region, located between Iran, Georgia, Azerbaijan, and Turkey, with population of about 3 million.
-From Neogene to Quaternary times, the territory of Armenia has been located in a continent-continent collision zone (i.e., collision of the Arabian and Eurasian plates) and exposed to transpressional tectonics resulting in widespread and long-lasting volcanic activity.
-Several active faults and potentially active and active volcanic systems exist in the country, and many historical earthquakes have been recorded.
-Past experience in Armenia shows that social stability and economic development are intimately tied to natural hazards, as experienced in the 1988 Spitak earthquake in Armenia that killed 25,000 people and its aftermath, which resulted in economic collapse.
-The geology of Armenia with its volcanoes and active faults are potential sources of hazards, but they also represent important potential for geothermal energy, an important resource given that much of Armenia’s current energy production is from imported fossil and nuclear fuels, as well as hydropower.
+Armenia is a landlocked country in the South Caucasus region, located between Iran, Georgia, Azerbaijan, and Turkey, with a population of about 3 million.
+Several active faults and potentially active and active volcanic systems exist in the country, and many earthquakes have been recorded.
+Past experience in Armenia shows that social stability and economic development are intimately tied to natural hazards; for example, the 1988 Spitak earthquake killed 25,000 people and led to economic collapse.
+The geology of Armenia is a potential source of hazards, but it also represents potential for geothermal energy and hydropower, an important resource given that much of Armenia’s current energy production is from imported fossil and nuclear fuels.

 9-252 Video 19-252 Video 2